mommy003/PRSice_use/README.md

 - Change the clumping and p value threasholding parameters and re‑run PRSice.
 - Compare R² and number of SNPs.
 - Check prediction improve or worsen and try to interprete.
-- Try to identify best p value threshold and predict the the phenotype in target dataset.
+- Try to identify best p value threshold in tuning sample and predict the the phenotype in target dataset.
 - Try Binary phenotype.